Display Bus Information

 To produce accurate results at edit time in the Signal Hierarchy Viewer, your model must compile successfully.

-To filter the displayed signals, click the Options button on the right side of the Filter by name edit box.
+To filter the displayed signals, click the Show filtering options button on the right side of the Filter by name edit box.

 To use MATLAB® regular expressions for filtering signal names, select Enable regular expression.
 For example, to display all signals whose names end with a lowercase